 - applying standards of evidence to detect fallacies in reasoning

-- increasing the ability to make reasoned judgements
+- increasing their ability to make reasoned judgements

 To be eligible for Critical and Creative Thinkers, students must:

-- attend a Queensland state school in Years 4-7 and identify as Aboriginal and/or Torres Strait Islander
+- attend a Queensland state school in Years 4-7 and identify as Aboriginal or Torres Strait Islander

 - be in the upper 2 bands in Reading and Numeracy from the most recent NAPLAN